Posts by Dawson McAllister

 The Quiet Moments

-Several years ago, I took my family to the Smokey Mountains over the Christmas holidays.
+Several years ago, I took my family to the Smoky Mountains over the Christmas holidays.
 We rented a cabin and just hung out.
 One afternoon, we went for a ride deep into the mountains.
 We listened to beautiful Christmas carols and looked at the quiet beauty around us.
 I will never forget that time.
 There were no tinsel and bright lights—just the simplicity of a family thinking about Jesus' birth and enjoying God's creation.
 My hope for all of us is that we will have those quiet moments this holiday season when we realize what is truly important.
 Jesus truly is the reason for the season.

 Read More